Integrated fox control for urban and semi-urban areas

 - Foxes are highly mobile and can travel up to 10km per night.

 - Fox populations are very resilient to conventional methods of control.
 Rapid re-invasion of areas occurs after control measures are implemented.

 Points to remember

-- If any fox control work is to be undertaken which may result in disturbance of native vegetation, culturally significant areas and/or waterways, contact should be made with the responsible authorities prior to works being conducted.
-The responsible authorities may include Local government, Department of Economic Development, Jobs, Transport and Resources (DEDJTR), Aboriginal Affairs Victoria or the local Registered Aboriginal Party, and the local Catchment Management Authority.
+If any fox control work is to be undertaken which may result in disturbance of native vegetation, culturally significant areas and/or waterways, contact should be made with the responsible authorities prior to works being conducted.
+The responsible authorities may include the department, Local government, Aboriginal Affairs Victoria or the local Registered Aboriginal Party, and the local Catchment Management Authority.

 Planning your program

 Planning can maximise the effectiveness of fox control while minimising damage to other animals.
 Consider fox density, distribution and the habitat in which the foxes are living as this will determine what actions are appropriate.

 Coordinate control work with your neighbours.
 The best results are achieved where neighbours conduct simultaneous fox control across a landscape/district rather than just on individual properties.
 Work on your property can be undermined by the inactivity of your neighbours.
 Talk to your neighbours and local Landcare group and work out a plan for coordinated action.